rxko22/reactnd-project-myreads-starter/README.md

 You can search for new books to add in, so you will never forget the books you have already read, or lose the books you want to read ever again!

-To install the project:
+To install the project with yarn:
 * download the project
-* install all project dependencies with `npm install`
+* install all project dependencies with `yarn install`
-* start the development server with `npm start`
+* start the development server with `yarn start`

 ## Project Purpose